Special Vehicles in New MexicoCompare Car Insurance Quotes in 3 Steps

 Off-highway motor vehicles need to be registered at a Motor Vehicle Division field office at a cost of $53 for the initial registration ($50 thereafter).
 (See our registration sections for details on the process.)

-Your registration will need to be renewed every two years.
+Your registration will need to be renewed every 2 years.

 Off-highway vehicles also need to be titled using the same process outline in our Title Transfers section.

 A non-resident permit is required to ride on public lands.
 This applies to:

 Purchase a permit at any New Mexico Department of Game and Fish office.
 You have the option of a permit valid for 2 years ($48) or permit valid for 90 days ($18).

 If you're 18 years old or older, you're not required to have any special training or wear any specific items when driving these vehicles.